blarney-lang/pebbles/README.md

 Verilator, and then run the RISC-V test suite on the resulting simulator.

-You can also run [this C program](boot/main.c) through the simulator as follows.
+We can also run [this C program](boot/main.c) through the simulator as follows.

 ```sh
 > make sim